Sauna Guide

 If you take nothing else from this article, follow these five rules:

-3. Exit immediately if you feel dizzy, nauseous, or confused
+- Exit immediately if you feel dizzy, nauseous, confused, faint, or short of breath

 Regular sauna use is safe for most healthy adults.
 However, certain medical conditions require physician clearance before you step into that hot room.
 This is not overcaution.
 This is responsible practice.